CityOfZion/neo-boa/docs/source/boa/interop/blockchain.rst

 Block
 ^^^^^

-The block object contains the transaction data for a block
+A Block object contains the transaction data for a block.

 .. automodule:: boa.blockchain.vm.Neo.Block

 Account
 ^^^^^^^

-The account object represents an address on the blockchain
+The Account object represents an address on the blockchain.

 .. automodule:: boa.blockchain.vm.Neo.Account